AlibabaResearch/mononn/README.md

 MonoNN compiler is designed for neural network inference.
 Please do not enable it in Tensorflow training workloads.
 # Acknowledgement
-MonoNN depends on below repositories for its core functionality.
+MonoNN depends on below repositories for its core functionality:

 - [Tensorflow](https://github.com/tensorflow/tensorflow): MonoNN heavily depends on TF XLA execution pipeline.
 Including graph execution, IR lowering, buffer management, etc.
 - [CUTLASS](https://github.com/nvidia/cutlass): MonoNN adopt CUTLASS as basic building blocks for GEMMs and Convolutions in the monolithic kernel.